emccorson/onsenguide/GUIDE.md

 -->

 <!--
-> > - It's going to get horribly slow if we load those 900-odd Pokemon all into the
+> > - It's going to get horribly slow if we load those 900-odd Pokémon all into the
 > >   DOM.
 > > - To make it more slip-slidy fun, let's use lazy instead
 > > - It kills the items you can't see so everything is a bit faster